 Patron File Weeding/Purging- The year the patron file was reviewed and records deleted due to non-use or other criteria.
-590 IAC 6, Public library standards, require that the patron file be weeded or purged every 3 years.
-ALA and PLS also recommend that files should have been purged within the past three (3) years.
+590 IAC 6, Public library standards, require libraries to annually purge or mark inactive accounts for those patrons who have not used their accounts for the last three (3) years and do not owe materials, fines, or fees to the library.